-The program includes voice development and ear training.
+These lessons include voice development and ear training.
 Each student learns a repertoire of songs.
-Instructions are half-hour lessons per week.
+Lessons are half an hour in length once per week.

-Music and Leadership
+□ Music and Leadership

 The objective of this course is to provide students with opportunities to develop and explore leadership roles within our school community.
 Students will be tasked with developing, maintaining and encouraging sustainability practises at Westgate.
-This is a multi-disciplinary course that will connect to course outcomes in math, science, English, French, Christian Studies and music.
+This is a multi-disciplinary course that will connect to course outcomes in Math, Science, English, French, Christian Studies and Music.
 Music will be integrated into many aspects of the course as a way of communicating ideas to others, and fostering community.

-Physical Education& Athletics
+Physical Education & Athletics

 These courses emphasize the acquisition and application of the skills that are considered the building blocks for developing physical, social and emotional well-being.
-The intent of the curriculum is to help students develop the necessary skills to promote healthy lifestyles including physical activity, healthy dietary behaviours and injury prevention.
+The intent of the curriculum is to help students develop the necessary and injury prevention.